g-simmons/infovisfinal/report/report.md

 * He also made minor asthetics improvements and contributed heavily to this report.

 ##### Gabriel
-* Implemented basic version of the scatter plot that was included in the final version
+* Implemented basic version of the scatter plot with lasso selection that was included in the final version
 * Implemented icicle plot
-* Did the data preprocessing & dimensionality reduction
+* Data preprocessing & dimensionality reduction
 * Contributed to the report